 Andrea: It doesn’t have a governing body.

-We specifically chose the International Coach Federation and International Coach Academy because it’s global and coaching is a global profession.
+We specifically chose the International Coaching Federation and International Coach Academy because it’s global and coaching is a global profession.
 Most of our graduates coach over the phone.
 We encourage them to be global because it’s a much bigger market for clients.
-It therefore stands to reason that having a global accrediting body is a good way to go.
+It, therefore, stands to reason that having a global accrediting body is a good way to go.

 And secondly, because they’re the most developed, with the largest number of members.